I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Kari-Lynn Winters, illustrated by Kelly Collier

 A sweet, playful story about identity and what it means to belong, starring a lovable donkey.
 Published by Kids Can Press, 2023.
+Designed by Marie Bartholomew.

 “Delightful barnyard humor sends the important messages of embracing individual strengths and the power of friendship.” —Kirkus Reviews